gosub-com/Zurfur/README.md

 That would be a major breaking change, which might be acceptable if done before version 1.0.
 But, speed cannot be sacrificed.

-Raw pointers are never tracked by the GC.
-Any object that may have a pointer pointing into it must be pinned.

-In an unsafe context, pointers can be cast from one type to another using the `cast` operator.
-The format is `cast(type)expression`.
+In an unsafe context, pointers can be cast from one pointer type to another:
-For those coming directly from C, it will look almost the same as an old C style cast, except the keyword `cast` must be used.

-    @b = myFloatPtr.cast(^int)   // Cast myFloatPtr to *int
+    @b = castPointer<*byte>(myFloatPtr)   // Cast myFloatPtr to *int

 ## Packages and Modules